 20. Cargo Holds Within Ships

 Are you planning to carry out maintenance or repair work in any of the confined space examples mentioned above?
-If so, get in touch with DCS Rescue to have a reliable technical rescue team on standby and ensure the safety of your team.
+If so, contact DCS Rescue Services to have a reliable technical rescue team on standby and ensure the safety of your team.
 Contact us today to learn more!